EzequielAndreus/gogs-fork-infrastructure-aws/README.md

 # Gogs Infrastructure AWS

 Infrastructure as Code (IaC) repository for deploying and managing AWS infrastructure using Terraform and Terragrunt.
-This repository provisions the complete infrastructure stack for the Gogs application, including ECS containers, RDS database, Splunk monitoring, and secure secrets management.
+This repository provisions the complete infrastructure stack for the Gogs application, including ECS containers, RDS database, monitoring server infrastructure, and secure secrets management.

+> **⚠️ Important**: This repository handles **infrastructure provisioning only**.
+Application configuration and software installation (including Splunk) should be managed by Ansible or other configuration management tools.

 ## 🏗️ Architecture Overview

+### Separation of Concerns

+This repository follows infrastructure-as-code best practices by **only provisioning infrastructure**:

+**Terraform/Terragrunt (This Repository):**
+- ✅ Creates AWS resources (VPC, EC2, RDS, ECS, etc.)
+- ✅ Configures networking and security groups
+- ✅ Manages IAM roles and policies
+- ✅ Provisions storage (EBS volumes, S3)

+**Ansible/Configuration Management (Separate Repository):**
+- ✅ Installs and configures Splunk
+- ✅ Manages application configurations
+- ✅ Handles software updates and patches
+- ✅ Configures monitoring and alerting
+- ✅ Manages users and access control

+### Infrastructure Diagram

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐